MinaHassanaghaei/StatB-2/README.md

- Dealing with missing values
+# Dealing with missing values

-## General Information
+## General information:

-This repository is including the R package.
+This repository is including the R package, for:
 + **assignment**: B-2

 + **Course**: STAT 545B (Term 1, 2022)

 ## Package description:
 This is the R package named `Imputation` including the `impute function` for replacing the missing values with the desired given number.
-The function is working with `data frame`(first argument of the function), the second argument of the function is selecting the `numerical column vector`.
+The function is working with `data frame`(first argument of the function), the second argument is selecting the `numerical column vector`.
 The given number is the third argument of the function which is replaced into missing value place.

 ## Testing